This post may contain affiliate links which won’t change your price but will share some commission. See my disclosure policy.

 - If you cook in butter, it will start to get brown in the pan after cooking your second or third pancake.
 Wipe out the pan and replace with fresh butter.

-- Don’t overmix the batter – mix until the ingredients are just incorporated.
+- Don't overmix the batter - mix until the ingredients are just incorporated.
 Some clumps of flour are fine.
-Overmixed pancakes = chewy pancakes.
+Overmixed pancakes = chewy and flat pancakes.

 - Got extras?
 You can freeze pancakes!
 Heat them up in the microwave or a toaster.

 Did I cover it all?
-Are you ready to make vegan pancakes, aka your new favorite indulgent breakfast?
-Let’s go!
+Are you ready to make your new favorite sweet breakfast?
+Let's go!

 Fluffy Vegan Pancakes